The classification of 2-connected 7-manifolds: Examples

-More recently Grove, Verdiani and Ziller \cite[Theorem A]{grove11} constructed a metric of positive sectional curvature on a 2-connected manifold $P_2$ with $H^4(P_2) \cong \Z/2$.
-Applying \cite[Theorem A]{crowley02}, they deduced that there is an almost diffeomorphism $P_2 \acong S(TS^4)$, where $S(TS^4) = M_{2, 0}$ is the unit tangent sphere bundle of $S^4$.
-In \cite{goette11} Goette proved that there is a diffeomorphism
+More recently Grove, Verdiani and Ziller \cite[Theorem A]{grove11} constructed a metric of positive sectional curvature on a 2-connected $7$-manifold $P_2$ with an isomorphism $H^4(P_2) \cong \Z/2$.
+Applying \mbox{\cite[Theorem A]{crowley02}}, they deduced that there is an almost diffeo\-morphism $P_2 \acong S(TS^4)$, where $S(TS^4) = M_{2, 0}$ is the unit tangent sphere bundle of $S^4$.
+In~\cite[Theorem 0.3, Example 3.12]{goette11} Goette proved that there are diffeomorphisms

+Computation shows that $P_2$ is not orientation preserving diffeomorphic to the total space of any $S^3$-bundle over $S^4$.